yWorks/yfiles-for-html-demos/demos/style/templatestyles/README.md

 The binding context gives you information about the current state, e.g. the zoom level, the item size, the item's selection state, etc. Template bindings are written like this:
 `width="{TemplateBinding width}"`

-### Automatic Property Changes

-The interface `IPropertyObservable` gives you the ability to update bindings automatically when the item's business data changes.
-For this reason, the business data in this demo is wrapped by class `Employee`.